-Please complete the application form and return to careers@stjos.co.uk, along with a covering letter, before the specified closing date.
-Please be advised that applications cannot be accepted unless they are on the College Application Form.
-Please ensure that your application form is completed in full and is signed electronic/scanned signatures accepted.
+Please complete the application form and return to careers@stjos.co.uk along with a covering letter, before the specified closing date.
+Please be advised that applications cannot be accepted unless they are on the College's Application Form.
+Please ensure that your application form is completed in full and is signed electronically - - scanned signatures are also accepted.